Small singular regions of spacetime: Preliminaries

 where $V^i(t')$ are components of $\textbf{V}|_{\gamma(t')}$ in the given basis.
-Importantly, whether the length of a curve $\gamma$ as defined with respect to a given generalised affine parameter (known as `generalised affine length') is finite, does \textit{not} depend on the choice of bases \cite{hawking-ellis1973}.
+Importantly, whether the length of a curve $\gamma$ as defined with respect to a given generalised affine parameter (known as `generalised affine length') is finite, does \textit{not} depend on the choice of bases \cite[p.
+259]{hawking-ellis1973}.
 So, we speak of any curve as having finite, or infinite, generalised affine length without reliance on any particular choice of bases for the tangent spaces along the curve.
 This allows us to say, without any further specification, that a curve $\gamma: I \rightarrow M$ is \textit{$b$-incomplete} iff it has finite generalised affine length and no endpoint (that is, there is no point $p \in M$ such that for every neighbourhood $U$ of $p$ there exists $t \in I$ where $\gamma(t') \in U$ for all $t' > t$).
 We then say that a spacetime $(M, \textbf{g})$ is \textit{$b$-incomplete} iff it contains a $b$-incomplete curve.

-Now, let's turn to some basic definitions from the theory of bundles.
-The \textit{frame bundle} $FM \xrightarrow{\pi} M$ over a spacetime $(M, \textbf{g})$ is the principal fibre bundle with structure group $GL(4, \mathbb{R})$, where $FM$ is the set of all pairs of the form $(p, \{\textbf{e}_i|_p\})$, ranging over all $p \in M$ and all frames $\{\textbf{e}_i|_p\}$ at $p$.\footnote{For a general definition of a principal fibre bundle, see \cite{kobayashi-nomizu1963}.
-It's worth mentioning that the projection map for fibre bundles is a submersion, and therefore open \cite{lee2013}.} Any $g \in GL(4, \mathbb{R})$ acts freely on points in $FM$ from the right by its usual action on the frame.
+Now, let us turn to some basic definitions from the theory of bundles.
+The \textit{frame bundle} $FM \xrightarrow{\pi} M$ over a spacetime $(M, \textbf{g})$ is the principal fibre bundle with structure group $GL(4, \mathbb{R})$, where $FM$ is the set of all pairs of the form $(p, \{\textbf{e}_i|_p\})$, ranging over all $p \in M$ and all frames $\{\textbf{e}_i|_p\}$ at $p$.\footnote{For a general definition of a principal fibre bundle, see \cite[p.
+50]{kobayashi-nomizu1963}.
+For some examples of physical interest, see \cite[pp. 221--24]{isham1999}.
+It is worth mentioning that the projection map for fibre bundles is a submersion, and therefore open \cite[p.
+271]{lee2013}.} Any $g \in GL(4, \mathbb{R})$ acts freely on points in $FM$ from the right by its usual action on the frame.
 If $M$ is orientable, $FM$ has two connected components.
 From now on, we assume that an orientation on $M$ is chosen, and we restrict our attention to the positive connected component $F^+M$ of $FM$ and the structure group acting on it is the component of $GL(4, \mathbb{R})$ connected to the identity.

 We say that the \textit{lift} $\overline{\gamma}$ of a curve $\gamma: [0, a) \rightarrow M$ at a point $u = (\gamma(0), \{\textbf{e}_i|_{\gamma(0)}\})$ in $F^+M$ is given by the curve $\overline{\gamma}: [0, a) \rightarrow F^+M$ such that: $\overline{\gamma}(0) = u$, $\pi[\overline{\gamma}(t)] = \gamma(t)$, and where the frame at any point $\overline{\gamma}(t)$, for $0 \leq t < a$, is obtained by parallel transport of $\{\textbf{e}_i|_{\gamma(0)}\}$ from $\gamma(0)$, along $\gamma$, to $\gamma(t)$.
 In this way, the Levi-Civita connection on $M$ also provides a connection one-form $\omega$ on $F^+M$ which, for each $u \in F^+M$, gives the map $\omega_u: T_uF^+M \rightarrow \mathfrak{gl}(4, \mathbb{R})$, whereas the frame bundle structure gives the canonical one-form $\theta$ which, for each $u \in F^+M$, gives the map $\theta_u: T_uF^+M \rightarrow \mathbb{R}^4$ \cite{kobayashi-nomizu1963},\cite{schmidt1971}.